UWCNuclear/RootEffi/README.md

 # Download RootEffi

-To install git, paste in your terminal:
+If you haven't installed git already, paste in your terminal:

     sudo apt-get install git

 To download RootEffi, paste:

     git clone https://github.com/UWCNuclear/RootEffi.git

+To edit the RootEffi script, paste:

+    gedit RootEffi.C

 To run RootEffi, type in the command line: